j-ble/MasteringEthereum/README.md

 A guided, hands-on journey through *Cyfrin Updraft* & *Mastering Ethereum* by Andreas M. Antonopoulos and Gavin Wood — implemented by [Jacob Blemaster](https://github.com/j-ble).

-## Before Starting
+## 🧾 Before You Start

+To run smart contracts in this project:

+- Ensure you're using the **zkSync Sepolia Testnet**.
-- Keep in mind to run the contracts on the zkSync Sepolia Testnet, move the contracts that you want to run into the folder named './contracts'.
+- Move any contracts you wish to deploy into the `./contracts` directory.

+This setup keeps the project organized and ensures compatibility with the intended test environment.

 ## 📘 About